"They gave me a key holder": Man receives toy after ordering rice cooker online

-Young Ghanaian Man Receives Key Holder As Rice Cooker After Online Order Turns Scam
+Young Ghanaian Man Receives Rice Cooker Key Holder After Online Order Turns Into Scam

-- A young man, Paul Dramani fell victim to online fraud after receiving a toy as a rice cooker
+- A young man, Paul Dramani, fell victim to online fraud after receiving a toy version of rice cooker

-- Some of his TikTok followers advised him to be extra careful when ordering items online while others rather chose to mock
+- Some of his followers advised him to be careful when ordering items online while others mocked him

 A young Ghanaian man has fallen victim to an internet scam after receiving a dummy version of an electronic appliance he ordered online.